 The Company evaluated subsequent events and transactions that occurred after the unaudited condensed balance sheet date up to the date that the unaudited condensed financial statements were issued.
-Other than as described in these financial statements, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+Other than the restatement discussed in Note 2, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.